edinburgh-bto/2025-DExB2/README.md

 2025 delivery of Data Exploration in Biology 2nd year course, School of Biological Sciences, University of Edinburgh.

+ARCHIVE OF PAST DELIVERY - NO LONGER UPDATED.
+See https://github.com/edinburgh-bto/DExB2-development/ for development of future years.

 This repository contains all notebooks (.ipynb), code, and datasets relevant to the course.

 We plan to update the repository after each class with: